 NM: As we entered lockdown, we set out 4 key principles to help us make decisions:

-As we provide a critical national infrastructure, we train for incident management on a regular basis and have strong protocols for how we manage situations, from a small burst through to a major incident, such as this.
+As we provide critical national infrastructure, we train for incident management on a regular basis and have strong protocols for how we manage situations, from a small burst through to a major incident such as this.

-We also have a cross functional team that is set up to oversee the situation.
-When it comes to decisions, the relevant functional leader will propose the guidance on the way forward, for example, the HR lead will provide guidance on sickness absence during this time.
+We also have a cross-functional team that is set up to oversee the situation.
+When it comes to decisions, the relevant functional leader will propose guidance on the way forward.
+For example, the HR lead will provide guidance on sickness absence during this time.
 However, no two situations are the same, so the guidance is just that; guidance and contextual decisions are made based on that guidance and our organisational culture and values.
-Our managers therefore have guidance for consistency, but also flexibility and are empowered to make the right decisions in the context of a situation.
+Our managers, therefore, have guidance for consistency but also flexibility and are empowered to make the right decisions in the context of a situation.

 ZL: How are you supporting your people at all levels, from the leadership team to the frontline?

-NM: Broadly our workforce are split into 2 communities; our people in the field and those who would often be based in our offices, who are mostly working from home now.
+NM: Broadly, our workforce is split into two communities; our people in the field and those who would often be based in our offices, who are mostly working from home now.

 A specific activity we undertook was to ask people to self-identify if they had a vulnerability or if someone in their house had a vulnerability.
 We had around 900 people come forward with concerns.
 We talked to each and every one of them to put a personal plan in place around their unique requirements and needs.

-Communication has also been essential; we’ve considered the right time, the right information and by doing this we have prevented the rumour mill taking over.
+Communication has also been essential; we’ve considered the right time and the right information.
+By doing this, we have prevented the rumour mill from taking over.
 It’s been a gargantuan effort from HR and our line managers to make sure our employees feel safe and well.

 ZL: What lessons have you learned along the way?

-NM: A lot of the impact in this situation has been psychological rather than physical, so it’s been about the psychological safety – that has been an interesting lesson – all the things that we normally do in the business as usual situation, has been paid back during this time.
-People have gone over and above and that’s because people believe that we have their back – we have given them that psychological safety in the time before Covid19.
+NM: A lot of the impact in this situation has been psychological rather than physical, so it’s been about psychological safety – that has been an interesting lesson – all the things that we normally do in the business-as-usual situation, has been paid back during this time.
+People have gone over and above, and that’s because people believe that we have their back – we have given them that psychological safety in the time before Covid-19.

-We’ve had to work in ways in which we haven’t before, some of that is home-working and flexible working, however remember that 50% of our workforce are not at home or in contact centres.
-So we have had to flex how we manage in different ways, we have had to think about how we make decisions and how we communicate to different people in different ways.
+We’ve had to work in ways in which we haven’t before, some of that is home-working and flexible working, however, remember that 50% of our workforce are not at home or in contact centres.
+So we have had to flex how we manage in different ways; we have had to think about how we make decisions and how we communicate with different people in different ways.

-It’s also about inclusion, everyone is experiencing this in a different way.
-Some people may be at home, with family, others alone, feel safe, feel worried, etc. The relationship and management of each individual is essential.
+It’s also about inclusion; everyone is experiencing this in a different way.
+Some people may be at home, with family, others alone, feel safe, feel worried, etc. The relationship and management of each individual are essential.